Skip to main content Skip to complementary content

 Job execution and Job duration

-• Job duration means the total duration in minutes, measured from the time a job starts until it stops.
-For batch jobs, the duration is accounted for in the month the job successfully ended.
-For Always-On Jobs, duration is measured from the start execution time in each month the job has been running and calculated at 10% of the total minutes.
+Job duration is the total duration in minutes, measured from the time a job starts until it stops.
+For batch jobs, the duration is counted in the month the job successfully ends.
+For Always-On Jobs, duration is measured from the start execution time in each month the job is running.

 Anonymous Capacity

 Anonymous Capacity is only applicable to Qlik Anonymous Access subscriptions.
-This value meter refers to the total RAM usage that all apps loaded into memory can consume at a given time.
-This includes tenant user sessions (sessions opened by Full Users and administrators within the tenant) and anonymous user sessions (sessions opened by users who are not logged into the Qlik Cloud tenant).
+This value meter refers to the total RAM usage that all applications loaded into memory can consume at a given time.
+This includes tenant user sessions (sessions opened by users and administrators within the tenant) and anonymous user sessions (sessions opened by users who are not logged into the Qlik Cloud tenant).

 The Anonymous Capacity of a tenant is defined by the purchased amount purchased within the subscription.